talkable/talkable-docs/source/liquid/designer.rst

 .. note::
    Overlay cannot be customized.

-Landing page size does not matter cause it hosts on Curebit site entirely.
+Friend Claim Page size does not matter cause it hosts on Curebit site entirely.
 Commonly this view looks like a modal window with customer site loaded on the back:

 .. image:: /_static/img/liquid/designer/image3.png
-   :alt: Landing page
+   :alt: Friend Claim Page

 Most common modal size is 800x500px.